Want to know a secret? Successful ecommerce brand leaders aren’t focusing on revenue.

 It seems counterintuitive, and in many ways it is.
 Traditionally, brand leaders focused on revenue at all costs to grow their business, but in ecommerce, that strategy is no longer effective.
 Those at the very top are breaking the status quo by focusing both on their top-line and bottom-line growth.
 And to do that, they’re getting in control of their brand online.

-The truth is that in 2020, brand leaders can’t afford to not focus on control.
+The truth is that brand leaders can’t afford to not focus on control.
 It’s a key difference between massively successful brands and brands failing to make a profit, and it’s one of the most important things to ensure right now if you want your brand to thrive.

 The opportunity costs of no brand control